Armin-Rosic/vecterrapen.js/README.md

 ###### Arcs
 * #### `arc(radius, startAngle, endAngle)`
   - *( number, number, number )  -->  ( svg \< path \>) )*
-  - draws arc centered at the pen's position, does not move pen
+  - draws arc centered at the pen's position, does not move the pen
   - angles are measured from the +X axis
 * #### `wedge(radius, startAngle, endAngle)`
   - *( number, number, number )  -->  ( svg \< path \>) )*